History of baptism: Background in Jewish ritual

-Although the term "baptism" is not used to describe the Jewish rituals, the purification rites in Halakha, Jewish law and tradition, called tvilah, have some similarity to baptism, and the two have been linked.
-The tvilah is the act of immersion in naturally sourced water, called a mikva.
-In the past Hebrew Bible and other Jewish texts, immersion in water for ritual purification was established for restoration to a condition of "ritual purity" in specific circumstances.
-For example, Jews who (according to the Law of Moses) became ritually defiled by contact with a corpse had to use the mikvah before being allowed to participate in the Holy Temple.
+Although the term "baptism" is not used to describe the Jewish rituals, the purification rites in Halakha, Jewish law and tradition, called tevilah, have some similarity to baptism, as ritual washing was prescribed in the Hebrew Bible in connection with various forms of impurity, such as those described in Leviticus 15.
+The tevilah is the practice of immersion in a ritual bath known as a mikveh or in natural bodies of water, including rivers.
+In the Hebrew Bible and other Jewish texts, immersion in water for ritual purification was established for restoration to a condition of "ritual purity" in specific circumstances.
+For example, Jews who (according to the Law of Moses) became ritually defiled by contact with a corpse, as described in Numbers 19, had to use the mikveh before being allowed to participate in the Holy Temple.
 Immersion is required for converts to Judaism.
-Immersion in the mikvah represents a change in status in regards to purification, restoration, and qualification for full religious participation in the life of the community, ensuring that the cleansed person will not impose uncleanness on property or its owners.
+Immersion in the mikveh represents a change in status with regard to purification, restoration, and qualification for full religious participation in the life of the community, ensuring that the cleansed person will not impose uncleanness on property or its owners.
 It did not become customary, however, to immerse converts to Judaism until after the Babylonian Captivity (586–539 BCE).
-This change of status by the mikvah could be obtained repeatedly, while Christian baptism, like circumcision, is, in the general view of Christians, unique and not repeatable.
+This change of status by the mikveh could be obtained repeatedly, while Christian baptism, like circumcision, is, in the general view of Christians, unique and not repeatable.
 Even the so-called rebaptism by some Christian denominations is not seen by them as a repetition of an earlier valid baptism and is viewed by them as not itself repeatable.

 During the Second Temple period (c.
-516 BCE–70 CE), the Greek noun baptmos was used to refer to ritual washing in Hellenistic Judaism.
+516 BCE–70 CE), the Greek noun baptismos was used to refer to ritual washings in Hellenistic Judaism.